donpham72/NameSorter/README.md

 # Name Sorter

 ## Introduction
-This is a .NET Core Console Application that sorts a list of names by last name, then by given name.
+This is a .NET Core Console Application that sorts a list of names by last name, then by given names.
 A name must have at least 1 given name and may have up to 3 given names.

 ## Installation
-1. Steps to install the project
+Steps to install the project
 1. Deploy the project by right-click on the NameSorter project in Solution Explorer and select Publish.
-1. The resulting files are placed in a directory named Publish that is in a subdirectory of your project's .\bin\release\net8.0 subdirectory.
+1. The resulting files are placed in a directory named Publish that is in a subdirectory of your project's .\bin\release\net8.0 subdirectory
 1. Deploy the complete set of application files in any way you like.
 For example, you can package them in a Zip file, use a simple copy command, or deploy them with any installation package of your choice.
+1. The build pipe line are also setup in AppVeyor.
+The application package zip file can be downloaded in the Artifacts.

 ## How to run the application
-Executing the program in the following way;
+Executing the program in the following way name-sorter ./unsorted-names-list.txt
-name-sorter ./unsorted-names-list.txt

 ## Example Usage
-Given a a file called unsorted-names-list.txt containing the following list of names;
+Given a a file called unsorted-names-list.txt containing the following list of names
 1. Janet Parsons
 1. Vaughn Lewis
 1. Adonis Julius Archer